ivybowman/AutoBooks/setup.md

 #To add more libraries just make a copy of the below section and increment the number.
 [library_0]
 library_page = #Overdrive subdomain of your library.
-Ex: "examplepage" from "https://examplepage.overdrive.com/" library_select = false #If your library uses a dropdown box on sign in put the exact text here.
-If not put "false" Ex: "Example County Library" card_number = #Supply library card number here card_pin = #Supply library card pin here.
+Ex: "examplepage" from "https://examplepage.overdrive.com/" library_select = false #Library select box contents here.
+If not used for sign in put "false" Ex: "Example County Library" card_number = #Library card number here card_pin = #Library card pin here.
 If not used for sign in put "false"
 ```